 This moment presents a once in a lifetime opportunity to fundamentally change how the U.S. government builds the security of its people — and more militarization and demonization of China is a distracting and self-defeating strategy toward this goal.
 If the U.S. government doesn’t change course quickly, this dangerous bipartisan push for a new Cold War with China risks empowering hardliners in both countries, fueling more violence against Asian American and Pacific Islander communities, and failing to confront the truly existential shared threats we face this century.

 Faith in action: Tell the State Department to restore the Fulbright and Peace Corps programs in China.
 Copy and paste the following comment into the State Department comment form at https://register.state.gov/contactus/ContactUsForm

 “The one relatively simple change in U.S. policy towards China that can help address the root issues of racism and discrimination in the United States is the restoration of the Fulbright and Peace Corps programs in China.
 Both programs provide U.S.-government-funded opportunities for Americans to live abroad, with the aim of promoting increased understanding of the United States internationally and enabling Americans to better understand other countries.
-The Fulbright exchange with China and the Peace Corps programs in China, in operation since 1979 and 1993, respectively, were both abruptly cut last year by the Trump administration as part of the overall fallout from the increasing tensions in the U.S.-China relationship.
+The Fulbright exchange with China and the Peace Corps programs in China, in operation since 1979 and 1993, respectively, were both abruptly cut in 2020 by the Trump administration as part of the overall fallout from the increasing tensions in the U.S.-China relationship.
 These avenues for Americans to live, study and work abroad will contribute to making the United States a more open, tolerant, and inclusive society.”

 Photo: President Biden and Xi Jinping of China.
 By Antonio Villariagosa, available on Flickr.